 Travelling in and out

-Currency: kuna / 1 kuna = 100 lipa/.
-There are many possibilities to change your money: banks, post offices, travel agencies, hotels, etc.
+Currency: 1 kuna = 100 lipa.
+There are many facilities where you can change your money: banks, post offices, travel agencies, hotels, etc.

 – The legal number of residential day is 90, beside the duty of registration within 24 hours, in case of staying over the legal time then you must apply for a visa.

 Customs regulations: The Croatian customs harmonize with the Europian Union’s countries’ regulations.
 An individual may bring in or take out the national or foreign currency up to the amount of 15000 kuna.
 If goods are imported which value exceeds 5000 kuna which would be taken out of the country by a foreign citizen ,the tax can be refunded in return for „Porezni ček” /Tax cheque/

 To cross the borders between members countries of the Europian Union, the owners of dogs, cats, and ferrets must carry a passport for house pets containing a confirmation of vaccination against rabies, and the animals must be marked in the prescribed fashion.

 Information: At Croatian Customs Directorate /Tel.: 01 6102 333/,http://www.carina.hr/

 Documents: To travel into Croatia by car you will need to have your driving licence, car tax and insurance and the car’s registration book.